rocket-pool/old.docs.rocketpool.net/src/guides/testnet/mainnet.md

 The Smartnode will handle switching over automatically.

 When it's done, you will be left with a fresh install on Mainnet.
 All of your settings (such as client choice) will be preserved, but you will need to create a new wallet.
+Also, you likely will not have a *Checkpoint Sync URL* on mainnet and should set one up as explained [here](../node/config-docker.html#beacon-chain-checkpoint-syncing); otherwise it will take a long time to sync the mainnet beacon chain.

 ### Migrating Manually